twopirllc/AlphaVantageAPI/README.md

 #### output : *str*
 * Default: 'csv'.
 Other options are 'json', 'pkl', 'html', and 'txt'.
 If openpyxl is installed, then you can use 'xlsz'.
 #### clean : *bool*
-* Default: True.
-Simplifies the column header names.
+* Default: False.
+Simplifies the column header names for instance: "1. open" -> "open".
 #### proxy : *dict*
 * Default: {}.
 See requests API documentation for more details.